patchoo/patchoo/docs/using_bootstrap_post_casper_imaging.md

 ```
 #!/bin/bash
 #
-# this script will setup junki bootstrap, it needs to wait for the the mac to be enrolled and the first run scripts to finish
+# this script will setup patchoo bootstrap, it needs to wait for the the mac to be enrolled and the first run scripts to finish

 #if [ "$1" != "--spawned" ]
 #then